royerloic/aydin/README.md

 - [ ] More tests
 - [X] Download data for examples (as in CSBDeep)
-- [ ] batch training for regression
+- [X] batch training for regression
-- [ ] off-core feature storage
+- [X] off-core feature storage
 - [ ] 1D version
 - [ ] 2D multi-channel
 - [ ] Put some work on choosing the right GPU and check that it is actually functional.
-- [ ] Use the internal LightGBM  interface instead of the scikit-learn - like interface
+- [X] Use the internal LightGBM  interface instead of the scikit-learn - like interface
 - [ ] Compile LightGBM to the GPU.
 - [ ] Explore tuning of LightGBM (expose important parameters, automatic tuning?)
 - [ ] self-contained executables (pyinstaller, use this as template: https://github.com/maweigert/spimagine/tree/master/build )
 - [X] CLI -WIP
-- [ ] GUI

-- [ ] More tests
-- [X] Download data for examples (as in CSBDeep)
-- [ ] batch training for regression
-- [ ] off-core feature storage
-- [ ] 1D version
-- [ ] 2D multi-channel
-- [ ] Put some work on choosing the right GPU and check that it is actually functional.
-- [ ] Use the internal LightGBM  interface instead of the scikit-learn - like interface
-- [ ] Compile LightGBM to the GPU.
-- [ ] Explore tuning of LightGBM (expose important parameters, automatic tuning?)
-- [ ] self-contained executables (pyinstaller, use this as template: https://github.com/maweigert/spimagine/tree/master/build )
-- [X] CLI -WIP
-- [ ] GUI
+- [X] GUI